May 2, 2019 294

 Why are these moral rules required in the first place?
 It requires society cooperation, and cooperation requires trust.
 If moral reasons did not override reasons of self-interest in most cases, individuals could have no assurance that their trust was well placed.
 The reasonable expectation would be that others will act on reasons of self-interest, not of morality.

 The other question is, why do we need this contractual arrangement at all?
 What purpose does it serve?

-Every society needs this agreement for its own good, welfare, and survival:
+Every society needs this agreement for its good, welfare, and survival:

 Against this background, there is the conclusion that such an agreement is necessary for the existence and survival of society.
-There are three points that can be deduced from this argument.
+Three points can be deduced from this argument.

 First, there is the claim that society cannot exist without some fundamental agreement on moral matters.